Skip to main content

 Intermediate

-To comprehend the intricate relationship between hormones and sleep, one must appreciate the as a dynamic, interconnected network.
+To comprehend the intricate relationship between hormones and sleep, one must appreciate the endocrine system as a dynamic, interconnected network.
 Key hormonal axes ∞ lines of communication between the brain and various glands ∞ govern our daily rhythms.
 When one hormone’s signaling is altered, it creates cascading effects across the entire system, with sleep quality often being the most sensitive indicator of this internal disruption.

 The primary axes involved are the Hypothalamic-Pituitary-Adrenal (HPA), the Hypothalamic-Pituitary-Gonadal (HPG), and the Hypothalamic-Pituitary-Thyroid (HPT) systems.